Abu Ogogo: Dagenham and Redbridge (loan)

-Having not been given a shirt number for the 2020-21 season, on 23 October 2020 Ogogo dropped down to the National League to join former club Dagenham & Redbridge on loan until January 2021.
+Having not been given a shirt number for the 2020–21 season, on 23 October 2020 Ogogo dropped down to the National League to join former club Dagenham & Redbridge on loan until January 2021.
 The following day he made his debut, starting in an FA Cup 4th qualifying round victory over Hartley Wintney.
 Ogogo was made captain during his time at the club, making 13 appearances before returning to the Gas on 11 January 2021.

 Following his return from his loan spell at Dagenham, Ogogo was reintegrated back into the first-team picture by manager Paul Tisdale, who had replaced Garner, and made his first appearance back for the club on 12 January 2021 in a 1–0 EFL Trophy defeat to AFC Wimbledon.
 He was again left out of the squad however for the second half of the season on account of an injury.
 At the end of the season it was announced that Ogogo's contract would not be renewed and he would be leaving the club.

 Southend United

 On 25 June 2021, Ogogo agreed to join recently relegated National League side Southend United on a one-year deal with the option for a second year.
+He left the club at the end of the season and then retired.